joergschwarzwaelder/hhc2023/Objective-16/README.md

 In the browser developer console it was easy to spot, that the game uses a cookie `ElfHunt_JWT` which contains a JWT token:
 `eyJhbGciOiJub25lIiwidHlwIjoiSldUIn0.eyJzcGVlZCI6LTUwMH0.`

-With the help of https://token.dev is was possible to decode this JWT and it was found as an unsigned JWT with the content:
+With the help of https://token.dev it was possible to decode this JWT and it was found as an unsigned JWT with the content:
 ```
 {
   alg: "none",